nlesc-nano/CAT/docs/4_optional.rst

         (`The Quickhull Algorithm for Convex Hulls <https://doi.org/10.1145/235815.235821>`_).
-        The quality of the constructed edges is proportional to the convexness of the core, more specifically: how well the vertices can be projected on a spherical surface without severelly distorting the initial structure.
+        The quality of the constructed edges is proportional to the convexness of the core, more specifically: how well the vertices can be projected on a spherical surface without severely distorting the initial structure.
         For example, spherical, cylindrical or cuboid cores will yield reasonably edges, while the edges resulting from torus will be extremely poor.